WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

 Sean's back-pressure implementation operates at the actor scheduling layer within the Pony runtime.
 Pony's actor scheduler maintains internal state of actors that are paused due to back-pressure.
-The scheduler propagates pause & resume signals in a manner similar to the mute/unmute diagram above.
+The scheduler propagates pause and resume signals in a manner similar to the `mute`/`unmute` messages shown in [Figure 28](#figure28).
 Because the back-pressure system is inside the Pony actor scheduler, a Pony developer needs to add little or no additional code to get comprehensive back-pressure scheduling behavior.
 In fact, the current 0.4.1 release of Wallaroo uses the back-pressure scheduler today.